Sparse domination implies vector-valued sparse domination: Preliminaries

 Since $gh\in L^\infty_c(\R^d;((X^q)^\ast)^{\frac{1}{q}})$ for any $g\in L^\infty_c(\R^d)$ and $h\in L^\infty(\R^d;((X^q)^\ast)^{\frac{1}{q}})$ of norm 1 with $\|gh\|_{((X^q)^\ast)^{\frac{1}{q}}}\leq|g|\|h\|_{L^\infty(\R^d;((X^q)^\ast)^{\frac{1}{q}})}=|g|$, it follows from \ref{it:vvsdeq1} that

 By combining this result with \eqref{eq:vvsdequiv1} we have proven \ref{it:vvsdeq2}. \end{proof}

 In the following result we will deduce weighted bounds from domination by the multisublinear Hardy--Littlewood operator.
-To this end we introduce some terminology. \begin{definition} Let $\vec{Y}$, $V$ be $m+1$ quasi-normed linear subspaces of $L^0(\R^n)$ and let $T:\vec{Y}\to V$.
+To this end we introduce some terminology. \begin{definition} Let $\vec{X}$ be an $m$-tuple of quasi-Banach function spaces over a measure space $(\Omega,\mu)$.
+Let $\vec{Y}$, $V$ be $m+1$ quasi-normed linear subspaces of $L^0(\R^n;\vec{X})$ and $L^0(\R^n;X)$ respectively and let $T:\vec{Y}\to V$.
 We say that $T$ is \textit{$m$-linear} if it is linear in each of its components.
-We say that $T$ is \textit{$m$-sublinear} if it is positive-valued and subadditive in each of its components, i.e., the function $T(\vec{f} )$ takes values in the positive reals, and for all $j\in\{1,\ldots,m\}$
+We say that $T$ is \textit{$m$-sublinear} if it is positive-valued and subadditive in each of its components, i.e., the function $T(\vec{f} )$ takes values in the positive functions, and for all $j\in\{1,\ldots,m\}$

 for all $\vec{f}\in\vec{Y}$, $g_j\in Y_j$. \end{definition} We will generally consider operators that are either $m$-linear or $m$-sublinear, which we shorten by saying that the operator is $m$-(sub)linear.
 We point out that the modulus of any $m$-linear operator is $m$-sublinear. \begin{proposition} Let $\vec{r}\in(0,\infty)^m$, $q\in(0,\infty)$, $s\in(q,\infty]$ and let $\vec{X}$ be an $m$-tuple of quasi-Banach function spaces over a measure space $(\Omega,\mu)$ such that $X$ is $q$-convex and order-continuous.
 Let $\widetilde{T}$ be an $m$-(sub)linear operator initially defined for all simple functions $\vec{f}\in L^\infty_c(\R^d;\vec{X})$.
 Suppose that